 The Web has transformed the way people interact with retail organizations.
 High-speed internet connections mean that people visit many more retailers than before.
-The first interaction is crucial; with most new visitors looking for information if help isn’t convenient and easy then potential customers hit the back button and go to the next retailer in the search engine list.
+The first interaction is crucial; with most new visitors looking for information, if help isn’t convenient and easy, then potential customers hit the back button and go to the next retailer in the search engine list.

 The Web is also changing the way customers interact throughout the life cycle; support and service requests are fragmented across channels and customers expect the same process and information through each channel.
 In other words, customer journeys are omnichannel and they expect omnichannel experiences.

 Customers increasingly expect to be able to get help online in a variety of ways that match their preference or the nature of their inquiry: FAQ, search, guided help, virtual assistant, or web collaboration.

 Called proactive customer service, outbound notifications over the customer’s preferred channel—email, SMS, or any other—to retail subscribers is an effective way to advise customers of potential benefits.